Q. What are the benefits of Open Access publishing?

 Q. How much will the fund pay?

-The fund will reimburse authors up to $3,000 in publication fees per academic year.
+Authors are eligible for up to $3,000 per year in publication fees, while funds are available.
 Reimbursement requests must be submitted within three months of publication.
 The Fund is subject to funding restraints, and may be suspended if annual allocations are depleted.

 Q. Is this related to the UC Open Access Policy for the University of California?